 Avoid Tarnish from Copper Jewelry

-Copper often turns skin green.
-The piece you're wearing might not be pure copper, but it could have enough copper in it to cause a reaction.
+Think of how copper turns green as it oxidizes—that same tarnish can be transferred to your skin.
+The jewelry piece you're wearing might not be pure copper, but it could have enough copper in it to cause a reaction.
 Some people seem to have a body chemistry that's prone to staining even when a tiny amount of the metal is present.
-Think of how copper turns green as it oxidizes.
-That same tarnish is transferring to your skin.

-Sterling silver is 7.5-percent copper, so you could have green stains from the copper.
-The most common stains from sterling silver jewelry are black, though, and occur when the silver tarnishes.
-Unlike copper that turns green, silver darkens to a black color due to a reaction with gasses in the air.
+Since sterling silver is 7.5 percent copper, you may get green stains from wearing the alloy.
+The most common stains from sterling silver jewelry are black, however, and occur when the silver tarnishes due to a reaction with gasses in the air.
 Some sterling pieces are coated with products like rhodium that help keep them from tarnishing, but the coatings will wear off in time.

-The lower the "K" number on your gold (Karat), the less pure gold it contains.
-Some people never have a reaction to the metals in even 10K gold, but others must buy 18K pieces to stop the discoloration.
+The lower the "karat" number on your gold, the less pure gold it contains.
+Some people never have a reaction to the metals in even 10-karat gold, but others must buy 18-karat pieces to stop the discoloration.

-If you are allergic to nickel, you won't just have stained skin.
-For those with a nickel allergy, jewelry that contains nickel will make your skin itchy and red where it comes in contact with your body.
+If you're allergic to nickel, you won't just have stained skin.
+For those with a nickel allergy, jewelry that contains the metal will make your skin itchy and red when it comes in contact with your body.

 Gold-filled jewelry is made with a thicker outer layer of gold, so it doesn't wear off as quickly.
-Antique gold-filled jewelry that is already beginning to wear, however, might stain your skin more readily.
+Antique gold-filled jewelry that has worn down over time, however, might stain your skin more readily.
 Rose gold-filled jewelry with a lot of copper may also stain your skin even before the gold portion wears off.

-Ways to Keep Jewelry from Staining Your Skin
+How to Keep Jewelry From Staining Your Skin

 - If a piece of jewelry stains your skin, figure out what metal that jewelry is comprised of.
 If the staining is severe, avoid that metal in the future.